Online Dating: The Science of Matchmaking

 While some of the numbers may be fuzzy, one thing is certain –- the use of online dating services continues in huge numbers.
 According to Online Media Daily, consumer spending on personals and dating sites rose by 8 percent in the first half of 2005, topping $245 million.

-For more information on online dating and related topics, check out the links on the next page.
+For more information on online dating and related topics, check out the links below.